ethannnn6122/persona-panel/README.md

 # Persona Panel

-This project is a Python-based application that simulates a debate between three AI "philosophers" with distinct personas.
+This project is a Python-based application that simulates a debate between different AI "philosophers" with distinct personas.
 The application takes an ethical question from the user and orchestrates a three-phase debate.
-The AI responses are generated using the Ollama API, allowing you to use different local language models for each persona.
+The AI responses are generated using the an API, allowing you to use different local language models for each persona.
 The project also features a basic memory system using a ChromaDB vector store to provide historical context for arguments and an SQLite database to log past debates.

 ## Features